pierre-emmanuel-perillon-bmx/powershell_stuffs/README.md

 ## compare_directories.ps1
 it is basic script to check if 2 folders are in sync. maybe we should test what happend if files are not same size.

+## powerkyss.ps1
+allow user to interact with a vault to create a listing of saved credential. it comes with .readme & .bat to simplify its use.